March 13, 2017

 Unresolved grief, or complex grief, is different from normal grief in various ways.
 First, it lasts much longer, at times for many years.
 Second, it’s much more severe and intense, not lessening with time but instead often worsening.
 Third, it interferes with a person’s ability to function normally in daily life.

 While there are no definite risk factors, it tends to be more common in people who have low self-esteem, feel guilty about the loss, or struggle with their feelings about the deceased.
 It also tends to affect those experiencing an unexpected and perhaps violent death of a loved one or those suffering from a loss that others don’t readily recognize, such as a miscarriage.
+Other risk factors include high stress, poor social support, trauma or traumatic grief, and serving as a caregiver to the deceased person.

 What are the Signs of Unresolved Grief?

 At least at the start, unresolved grief is difficult to tell apart from the normal grieving process.
 However, in time, certain symptoms emerge that can help you determine if you or someone you know is dealing with unresolved grief.
+Unresolved grief is an experience of being “incomplete” with a loss.

-Symptoms of unresolved grief in adults and teenagers may include:
+Signs of unresolved grief in adults and teenagers may include:

 - Unwillingness to speak about the loss or acknowledge it